Skeptic or Cynic: Distinguishing Between the Two

 We can mindfully check those answers off to our mind’s natural process of slapping quick meanings on complex events to cheat strenuous thought with cognitive ease.
 We default to cognitive ease through sloppy attempts to appease current beliefs.

-Michael Kahneman suggests that settling for the simple answer is “lazy.”
+Daniel Kahneman suggests that settling for the simple answer is “lazy.”
 We need to be more engaged.
-“Those who avoid the sin of intellectual sloth,” he explains, “are more alert, more intellectually active, less willing to be satisfied with superficially attractive answers, more skeptical about their intuitions” (2013, location 774).
+Those “who avoid the sin of intellectual sloth are more alert, more intellectually active, less willing to be satisfied with superficially attractive answers, more skeptical about their intuitions” (Kahneman, 2013).

 The advice appears to contradict todays royal crowning of intuition.
-Many advice bloggers praise intuition as a failproof guide to success.
+Many advice bloggers praise intuition as a fail proof guide to success.
 Unfortunately, this kindly advice poorly fits many situations.
 Intuitions can only draw from the pools of past experience.
 Basically, areas where we lack expertise, our intuition is crippled, inviting inexperienced and biased conclusions.

 What we think is right may be absolutely wrong.
 Our constant dismissal of sound evidence does not make us a wise skeptic; rejection is the fruits of the foolish cynic afraid to openly examine facts that challenge underlying beliefs.
 Our intuition, instead of setting us free, cages us to limited biased worlds, blind to the ever increasing knowledge that is only available to the curious skeptic.
 Perhaps, we should critically examine our stance, are we a skeptic or a cynic?